 She lives by the words of Samuel Beckett: “Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.”
 She has a fantastic husband and family, and many wonderful friends all of whom make life worth living and failing worth trying.

 I started my creative journey as a graphic designer, which was collaborative and client based.
 I needed a more personal outlet so I began writing short stories, one of which grew into my first novel.
 Then I wrote a second novel.
 And more stories.

-I needed to integrate these two aspects of myself, so I began making comics and visual stories.
+But I needed to integrate these two aspects of myself, so I began making comics and visual stories.
 I'm a graduate of the MFA Visual Narrative program at the School of Visual Arts.

 Sometimes a story needs more than words.